They Don't Even Want Trump's Showmanship, Just The Abuse

-Category: World Politics Hits: 4So I'm reading the latest Ron DeSantis puff piece, this one in The New York Times ...
+Category: World Politics Hits: 7So I'm reading the latest Ron DeSantis puff piece, this one in The New York Times ...
 Now, with Florida defying many of the gloomy projections of early 2020 and feeling closer to normal as the pandemic continues to dictate daily life in many other big states, Mr. DeSantis, 42, has positioned himself as the head of “the free state of Florida” and as a political heir to former President Donald J. Trump....
 Mr. DeSantis’s political maneuvering and extensive national donor network have allowed him to emerge as a top Republican candidate to succeed Mr. Trump on the ballot in 2024 if the former president does not run again.
 The governor’s brand of libertarianism — or “competent Trumpism,” as one ally called it — is on the ascent. ... and eventually I get to the passage that appears in every puff piece about DeSantis: Mr. DeSantis has raised his profile despite lacking the gregarious personality that might be associated with an aspiring Trump successor.
 Unlike the former president, no one would describe the publicly unemotional and not especially eloquent Mr. DeSantis as a showman.

 Read more https://crooksandliars.com/2021/04/they-dont-even-want-trumps-showmanship